• Skip to primary navigation

 Garlic Herb Butter Roasted Chicken in a Dutch Oven

 Yes!
-I know some folks like to use a roasting rack so your chicken isn’t sitting in the liquid it produces but you can mimic the same affect in a Dutch oven if you don’t own a roasting rack.
+I know some folks like to use a roasting rack so your chicken isn’t sitting in the liquid it produces, but you can mimic the same effect in a Dutch oven if you don’t own a roasting rack.
 Also, an added bonus to using a Dutch oven for roasting your chicken, the lid keeps the chicken super moist without having to worry about basting it continuously!
+Once the Dutch oven whole chicken is in the oven, I just let it work its magic as I go do something else.
+A whole roasted chicken essentially cooking on its own, hands-free!

-Bonus!
-If you put some vegetables in the Dutch oven with your chicken, it’ll taste amazing as it roasts with your chicken and you have a one pot meal!
+Bonus tip: If you put some vegetables in the Dutch oven with your chicken, it’ll taste amazing as it roasts with your chicken, and you have a one-pot meal!
 For this recipe, I use potatoes, garlic, and bread.
-I use these items to prop up the chicken so it simulates using a roasting rack as it keeps the chicken from sitting its liquid while it roasts.
+I use these items to prop up the chicken, so it simulates using a roasting rack, which keeps the chicken from sitting its liquid while it roasts and absorbs all the delicious drippings from the chicken.
 You can also use other root vegetables if you wish.

-Note: if you put the bread on the bottom on the pot, it will get a mushy from the chicken’s liquids.
+Note: if you put the bread on the bottom of the pot, it will get mushy from the chicken’s liquids.
 You can either toss it (I mostly use it to prop up the chicken), or make sure you position most of the bread to the side of the Dutch oven (the bread comes out SO crispy and delicious if you go this route).
+Don’t want to use bread?
+Make this into a dutch oven roasted chicken and vegetables by swapping the bread for carrots!

 What You’ll Need To Make a Garlic Herb Butter Roasted Chicken in a Dutch Oven